krmgns/oppa/README.md

 Oppa, providing an easy API support, aims to simplify database transactions that you tire.
 Oppa has also ORM implementation that sometimes make the things easier for you.

-Oppa secures user inputs for you, handles errors smoothly and gives a powerful logging mechanizm and makes batch transactions/commits carefully for you.
+Oppa secures user inputs for you, carries results of your queries gently handles errors smoothly, gives a powerful logging mechanizm and makes batch transactions/commits carefully for you.

-You will enjoy while using it, promise.. :)
+You will be enjoying while using it, promise.. :)

 Before beginning;